Booker T (wrestler): Various feuds (2003–2005)

 In mid-2004, Booker T set his sights on the United States Championship along with its champion, John Cena.
-After Cena got on the bad side of General Manager Kurt Angle, he did his best to get the title away from Cena.
-Cena successfully defended the title at The Great American Bash in a four-way elimination match against Booker, René Duprée, and Rob Van Dam.
-After Cena was stripped of his title by Angle for "laying a hand" on the GM, Booker took advantage of the situation and won an eight-man elimination match to win the vacant United States Championship, thus becoming the one-hundredth United States Champion in history, in a match that also featured Cena, Dupree, Billy Gunn, Charlie Haas, Luther Reigns, Kenzo Suzuki and Van Dam.
-Booker won by last eliminating both Cena and Van Dam in the course of less than 10 seconds After Angle was fired by Mr. McMahon for embellishing his injuries, Theodore Long began his first tenure as SmackDown!
-General Manager, and booked a best-of-five series of matches for the United States Championship between Booker and Cena.
-The first match took place at SummerSlam in Toronto and saw Cena gain the pinfall victory to go up 1–0 in the series.
-Booker would bounce back and win the next two matches, on the August 26 edition of SmackDown! in Fresno, California and a live event the next night in Sydney, Australia, to take a 2–1 lead.
-The next match in the series wouldn't come until the September 16 SmackDown! from Spokane, Washington, where Cena won and tied the series at two apiece.
-The series culminated at No Mercy, where Cena won the series 3–2, and thusly, the United States Championship.
+After Cena got on the bad side of general manager Kurt Angle, he did his best to get the title away from Cena.
+Cena successfully defended the title at The Great American Bash on June 27 in a four-way elimination match against Booker T, René Duprée, and Rob Van Dam.
+After Cena was stripped of his title by Angle for "laying a hand" on the general manager on the July 8 episode of SmackDown!, Booker T took advantage of the situation and won an eight-man elimination match to win the vacant United States Championship, thus becoming the one-hundredth United States Champion in history, in a match that also featured Cena, Dupree, Billy Gunn, Charlie Haas, Luther Reigns, Kenzo Suzuki and Van Dam.
+Booker T won by last eliminating both Cena and Van Dam in the course of less than 10 seconds.
+After Angle was fired by Mr. McMahon for embellishing his injuries, Theodore Long began his first tenure as SmackDown!
+General Manager, and booked a best-of-five series of matches for the United States Championship between Booker T and Cena.
+The first match took place at SummerSlam on August 15 and saw Cena gain the pinfall victory to go up 1–0 in the series.
+Booker T would bounce back and win the next two matches, on the August 26 edition of SmackDown! and a live event the next night, to take a 2–1 lead.
+The next match in the series wouldn't come until the September 16 SmackDown!, where Cena won and tied the series at two apiece.
+The series culminated at No Mercy on October 3, where Cena won the series 3–2, and thusly, the United States Championship.